Poland has a strict abortion law — and many abortions. Lawmakers are now tackling the legislation

 “There is no trust in the official system,” she said.

-Broniarczyk estimates that there about 120,000 abortions per year among women in Poland — some 50,000 provided by her group alone.
+Broniarczyk estimated that about 120,000 abortions occur per year among women in Poland — some 50,000 provided by her group alone.

-By contrast, 161 legal abortions were performed in hospitals in Poland in 2022, according to Health Ministry statistics.
-Broniarczyk said half of them were performed by a single female gynecologist who was willing to perform legal abortions when other doctors and hospitals turned women away.

-Jelińska, in Warsaw this week for the debate, said the network of groups helping women have abortions at home are the only ones in Poland who follow World Health Organization guidelines on abortion care, which stress the use of pills as the safest abortion method.
+Jelińska, in parliament Thursday, said the network of groups helping women have abortions at home are the only ones in Poland who follow World Health Organization guidelines on abortion care, which stress the use of pills as the safest abortion method.

+“It’s not the state, it’s not the doctors, but feminists like myself and my colleagues ... that do the most abortions in this country,” she said, holding up a packet of pills.

-Under the law, it's not a crime for women to end their pregnancies but it's a crime, punishable by three years in prison, for anyone to assist a woman in terminating her pregnancy.
+Under the law, it's not a crime for women to end their pregnancies, but assisting a woman in terminating her pregnancy is a crime punishable by three years in prison.

-In one closely watched case, a Warsaw court last year convicted an activist, Justyna Wydrzyńska, for helping a woman access pills.
-She was ordered to do community service.

 A fourth bill, introduced by the parliament speaker's conservative political grouping, the Third Way, would return Poland to the pre-2020 situation, meaning women could once again terminate pregnancies on the basis of fetal defects but most restrictions on abortions would remain.